 If you do it successfully, your body will respond by becoming fitter and stronger.
 But here’s the rub: you can’t just do more work linearly forever, as there is a point at which the volume of work you’re doing will become too much for you to recover from.

 So while doing enough work is important, doing too much work isn’t going to automatically make you better.
 In fact, if you really overdo it, it will probably just set you back or potentially lead to injury.

 The same goes for cardio.

-So some cardio is a good thing, as long as it’s something you enjoy.
-And if you’re training for an endurance sport, regular and prolonged cardio is just par for the course.
+So some cardio is a good thing.
+And of course, if you’re training for an endurance sport, regular and prolonged cardio is just par for the course.
 But if your primary goal is to look better, an excessive amount of cardio won’t necessarily make you leaner or give you better results.

-And diet is no exception, either.
+Diet is no exception, either.

 It’s not a huge leap to think that if a moderate deficit or surplus is effective, perhaps cutting calories severely — or gorging yourself if muscle gain is what you’re after — will speed up your results.
 But that’s usually not the case.

 While it’s true that some people fare better with a faster rate of loss, many do better with a slower, more sustainable rate.
 As for the surplus, you can’t force feed muscle.
 If you’re already eating enough to gain, eating more won’t speed it up.
 It will just lead to unnecessary fat gain.

 The same principle applies to the quality of the diet, too.
 Choosing whole, unprocessed foods is wonderful, and something that I encourage.
 But overdoing it and becoming obsessive about food quality to the point that it causes anxiety never helped anyone.